 Before we start adding the data bars to the Power BI table report, let me show you the data (columns) that we used for this table creation.
 As you see from the below screenshot, we added English Product Sub-category Name, Total Product Cost, Sales Amount, and Order Quantity to the values section to create this table.

 First Approach to add Data Bars to Table in Power BI

 In this example, we are using the Power Bi conditional formatting option available in Desktop.

 Select the Column Name (metric Value) on/for which you want to apply data bars.
-In this example, we will use the Order Quantity column to add data bars.
+In this example, we use the Order Quantity column to add data bars.

-Selecting Data Bars will open the following window.
+Selecting Data Bars opens the following window.

-- Base Value: Column that you selected
+- Base Value: The column that you selected

 - Positive Bar: Please select the color of a Positive bar.

 - Negative Bar: Please select the color of a Negative bar.